codeclinic/wp-spamfree/trunk/readme.txt

 == Installation ==
 1. After downloading, unzip file and upload the enclosed "wp-spamfree" directory to your WordPress plugins folder ("wp-content/plugins/").
 Then activate on your WordPress Plugins page.

 2. Open wp-comments-post.php in the root directory of your WordPress install.
-Near the beginning of the file and immediately after the line with nocache_headers(); (located somewhere in the first few lines of code), add this line to your code:
+Near the beginning of the file and immediately after the line with nocache_headers(); (located somewhere in the first few lines of code), add this single line to your code:

 include( dirname(__FILE__) . '/wp-content/plugins/wp-spamfree/inc-commentvalidation.php' );

+(The previous line may not show up correctly on WordPress.org, so copy it from the readme.txt file.)

 You're done!
 Sit back and see what it feels like to live without comment spam!